wolfQK/CheckV-fork/README.md

 ### CheckV database

-Whichever method you choose to install CheckV you will need to download the database in order to use it:
+If you install using `conda` or `pip` you will need to download the database:

 ```bash
 checkv download_database ./